arthurstevens/portfolio/README.md

 - Home
     - Add tilt effect to terminal
-    - Add bobbing scroll button (scrolls to about)
 - About
     - Image
     - Who I am, what I like, what drives/motivates me